Modern Slavery Act and Human Trafficking Statement

 In summary, as part of our initiative to identify and manage risk:

-We seek to continuously improve our systems to better (a) identify, assess, and monitor potential higher risk areas in our supply chains, (b) mitigate the risk of slavery and human trafficking occurring in our supply chains through enhanced contract term controls (to the extent appropriate and obtainable), (c) train our employees as to these risks and the need to manage them, and (d) protect whistle blowers.
+We seek to improve our systems to better (a) identify, assess, and monitor potential higher risk areas in our supply chains, (b) mitigate the risk of slavery and human trafficking occurring in our supply chains through enhanced contract term controls (to the extent appropriate and obtainable), (c) train our employees as to these risks and the need to manage them, and (d) protect whistle blowers.

 Conducting due diligence in the investment process